Delftia lacustris: Applications

 The LC-Z strain of Delftia lacustris isolated from polluted wastewaters is able to degrade naphthalene, 2-methylnaphthalene, benzene, and toluene.
 This strain is halotolerant and resistant to heavy metals Cr(VI), Hg(II), Pb(II), and Cd(II).
 LC-Z has been proposed for polycyclic aromatic hydrocarbon (PAH) degradation in combined pollution environments due to its ability to degrade organic compounds in the presence of heavy metals and high salinity.

 Co-cultures Delftia lacustris with Phanerochaete chrysosporium could be used for the bioremediation of petrochemical wastewaters by simultaneously neutralizing selenite and phenols.
 Bacterial reduction of selenite protects P. chrysosporium against toxicity, while fungal degradation of phenols protects D. lacustris against toxicity.

 Delftia lacustris has been proposed for use as a biocontrol agent to protect tomato plants against phytopathogens.
 Plants growing in soil that contains D. lacustris are less susceptible to root rot and wilt disease.
 Enzymatic chitinase and local nutrient depletion reduce the risk of phytopathogenic infections.

 Pathogenesis

 Delftia lacustris has been reported as a causative agent for nosocomial bacteremia, endocarditis, keratitis, and ocular infections.
-There are four possible and two confirmed cases of D. lacustris infections that have all occurred in men of at least 40 years of age.
+Four possible and two confirmed cases of D. lacustris infections have been reported to have occurred in men of at least 40 years of age.
 Multidrug resistance to aminoglycosides and other antibiotics has been reported.
 Infections caused by D. lacustris, D. acidovorans, and D. tsuruhatensis are difficult to distinguish using commercial methods and are often mistaken for one another.